-Why is the BCCSA changing from an exam, to a 1 day course?
+Why is the BCCSA change from an exam, to a 1 day course?

 - The 1-day requalification course will emphasize safe work practices and further safety in the (high hazard) traffic control industry.

-- Requalification courses will be found using the same format to find a two day course.
-You can search for courses by city on the BCCSA website, and the TCP Course Schedule tab.
+- You can search for courses by city on the BCCSA website, and the TCP Course Schedule tab.

-- Costs will vary as set by training institutions or individual instructors based on facility rental fees and travel, etc.
+- Costs will vary as set by training institutions or individual instructors.

 - Yes, there will be an exam within the course.